cityofaustin/Residential-Permitting/_project_steps/1-general-process/apply.md

 ## What documents will I need to submit?

 The documents you need to submit with your application depend on the type of project you want to build.
-You can request a free 20 minute consultation with a reviewer to help you determine what you need to submit.&nbsp;&nbsp;
+You can request a free 20 minute consultation with a reviewer to help you determine what you need to submit.

 ### 1. Application